-- Use the UP and DOWN buttons, as necessary, to highlight Unit of Measurement in the Tool Settings Menu, then press the ENTER button. - The Unit of Measurement screen displays. - The currently selected Unit of Measurement is highlighted. - Use the UP and DOWN buttons, as necessary, to highlight the desired Unit of Measurement.
+- Use the DOWN ▼ button, as necessary, to highlight Unit of Measurement in the Main Menu, then press the ENTER ↓ button. - The Unit of Measurement screen displays. - The currently selected Unit of Measurement is highlighted. - Use the DOWN ▼ button, as necessary, to highlight the desired Unit of Measurement.